 You are correct in that I certainly hope I never need a panic room, but therein lies the rub.
 If you need one and do not already have one, you are screwed.
 Personally, I have a panic room because of an irrational childhood fear of zombies(before it was cool).

 I will not attempt to argue this contingency because I know it is futile.
-Having lost this argument to every person and in every fashion, ever time it has ever come up.
-I am able to see the absurdity in my position except that one day it will happen and you will all be sorry.
+Having lost this argument to every person and in every fashion, every time it has ever come up.
+I am able to see the absurdity in my position except that one day it will definitely happen and you will all be mortally sorry.

 Moving on, there are plenty of legitimate scenarios where a panic room would come in handy.